DavidoTek/p4-utils-workstation-vm/README.md

 1. Install Vagrant: https://developer.hashicorp.com/vagrant/install
 2. Install VirtualBox: https://www.virtualbox.org/wiki/Downloads
 3. Run `vagrant up`.
+This will take a while, be patient.
 You may need to start VirtualBox before running the command to prevent permission errors.

 ## Shared Folder